 What types of sensors are in ANGi?
 Does it include a GPS receiver?

 ANGi contains an accelerometer and a gyro for measurement of linear and rotational forces.
-GPS functionality is provided via the phone/app that your ANGi sensor is connected to.
+GPS functionality is provided via the Specialized Ride App that your ANGi sensor is connected to.

 How does ANGi work?

 If the ANGi sensor detects a potential crash during your ride, it will connect to the Ride App on your smartphone, sound an alarm, and start a countdown.
 If you’re okay, you just cancel the countdown and keep riding.
 If you’re injured and unable to cancel the countdown, however, the Ride App will send a text alert to your emergency contacts telling them you may have been in an accident.

 In addition to notifying your contacts that you may have crashed, ANGi and the Ride App will also send your location, via GPS coordinates, to all of the contacts you’ve listed in the Ride App.

 If I haven’t been hurt in a crash, how much time do I have to cancel the countdown on my phone so my emergency contacts don’t get unnecessary alerts?